Skip to main content

 Can the hunter negotiate on agency-listed properties?

-Do I pay both the hunter AND the estate agent?
+Do I pay both the hunter and the estate agent?

 Your project starts here